Thing Sites: Thingvellir Lögberg

 The thing system for sharing and legislating power can still be recognised today.
 Several things continue to be active.
 The Icelandic parliament is still known as the Althing, the Norwegian parliament is called the Storting and the Faroese parliament goes by the name of Løgting.
 The Manx parliament, known as Tynwald, still holds a midsummer court on the thing mound at Tynwald Hill every year.

-The Thing Sites GeoTour has placed caches in and around the locations of Norse and Viking assembly sites in Norway, Iceland, The Faroe Islands, Orkney, Shetland, Highland Scotland, and the Isle of Man.
+There are Thing Sites caches in and around the locations of Norse and Viking assembly sites in Norway, Iceland, The Faroe Islands, Orkney, Shetland, Highland Scotland, and the Isle of Man.
 Follow in the footsteps of the Vikings, and explore some of these fascinating sites.

 At Þingvellir, Alþing - general assembly was established around 930 and continued to convene there until 1798.
 All major events in the history of Iceland have taken place at Þingvellir.
 Today Þingvellir is a national park where the protected area shall always be the property of the Icelandic nation, under the preservation of the Alþing.